 Researchers shared new findings on breast cancer treatment and prevention.

 Last month BCRF attended the 41st Annual San Antonio Breast Cancer Symposium (SABCS), the largest annual breast cancer meeting in the world.
-This year’s meeting hosted more than 7,500 attendees from 90 countries.
+This year’s meeting breast cancer symposium more than 7,500 attendees from 90 countries.
 The event presented a balance of clinical, basic and translational research in breast cancer and was the first national meeting to include programs for patient advocates.

 Each year, BCRF staff attends SABCS to catch on the latest breast cancer research, connect with BCRF researchers and to represent BCRF at nightly advocacy events.